 Mushrooms and acorns bring rich, umami flavor and satisfying texture to this acorn mushroom soup.
 It’s filling, delicious, and thanks to its low fat content…very healthy.
 Read more

 I’m not complaining.
 We all have our ups and downs, hard times, rough spots, and the past few months have been like that for me.
 No indication that things are going to change any time soon, so I decided to give myself a shot in the arm and get back to what makes me feel most grounded, satisfied, and relaxed.
 Read more

 I’m especially fond of recipes that let you use up lots of odds and ends from the refrigerator, and this is one of those recipes.
-It’s also delicious, easy to make, and freezes like a dream.
+It’s also delicious, easy to make, and freezes like a dream: asparagus and mushroom bread pudding.
 Read more

 They don’t call it mushroom hunting for nothing.
 Fungi hold a special appeal for foragers: they’re unpredictable, exciting, and delicious…not to mention potentially dangerous.
 If you want to safely hunt for (and eat) wild mushrooms, here’s how to get started.

 Boletus edulis is known by many names: porcini, cep, penny bun, steinpilz, and king bolete, to name a few.
 Whatever you call it, it is one of the most delicious and desirable edible mushrooms in existence.
 It’s no wonder serious mushroom hunters keep their special spots secret, checking them every few days during porcini season so as not to miss a single, precious mushroom.
 Read more

 The first time I found morels (Morchella species) I’d been standing on top of them for at least five minutes before I saw them.
 It’s not just that they grow under leaf litter, they’re also well camouflaged to blend in with their surroundings.
 Morel hunters move slowly when they find a patch of mushrooms.
 One false move and you might squash your harvest.
 Read more